-6494.
+- 6494.
 Individualized Instruction (1-6).
 Pr., departmental approval.
 Experiences designed to give elementary and secondary teachers a variety of instructional techniques in individualized instruction.
-Includes overview, assessment, and evaluation techniques, learning strategies, and new management practices.
+Includes overview, assessment, and evaluation techniques, learning strategies, and new management practices. - 6553.

-6553.
 Introduction to LOGO and BASIC for Educators (3).
 Pr., departmental approval.
-A course designed to introduce the fundamentals of programming in both LOGO and BASIC.
-Emphasis is placed on developing the programming skills necessary to utilize both LOGO and BASIC in an educational setting.
-May be taught concurrently with EDUC 4553.
+Designed to introduce the fundamentals of programming in both LOGO and BASIC.
+Emphasis on developing the programming skills necessary to utilize both LOGO and BASIC in an educational setting.
+May be taught concurrently with EDUC 4553. - 6914.

-6914.
 Practicum in Education (1-3).
 Pr., graduate standing.
 A graduate practicum course in education.
-May be taught concurrently with EDUC 4914.
+May be taught concurrently with EDUC 4914. - 6972.

-6972.
 Workshop in Education (1-6).
 Pr., graduate standing.

-A graduate course to provide workshop experiences in education.
+Provides workshop experiences in education.
 May be taught concurrently with EDUC 4972.